KHTS-FM: Nationwide/Jacor merger, Clear Channel acquisition (1998–2003)

 By summer 1998, KHTS would move away from its dance-heavy approach to a more mainstream direction due to the Nationwide/Jacor merger.
-The merger would have brought KKLQ into the same ownership, but that station was spun off to Hispanic Broadcasting Corporation (now Univision Radio) in order to comply with the FCC ownership limits.
+The merger would have brought KKLQ into the same ownership, but that station was spun off to Hispanic Broadcasting Corporation (now Univision Radio) to comply with the FCC ownership limits.
 During the first week of August in 1998, KHTS flipped to its present CHR format, inheriting the playlist from KKLQ (now KLNV).
 The station also launched Club 9-3-3, a dance mix show featuring dance remixes of contemporary hits.
 By 2000, outdoor advertising firm Clear Channel (through its radio and communications division) took ownership of the station.
 During this time, the station's transmitter was on Mount San Miguel, given El Cajon being its city of license.
-In 2001, the transmitter moved to its present site, sharing an antenna with sister station KLSD, in order to provide better coverage of the San Diego metropolitan area.
+In 2001, the transmitter moved to its present site, sharing an antenna with sister station KLSD, to provide better coverage of the San Diego metropolitan area.
 The station's studios were also moved to their present location in Serra Mesa.
 Despite all these changes, the station remains licensed to El Cajon.

 New technology (2003–2013)

 On May 28, 2003, the station's callsign received the -FM suffix, becoming KHTS-FM.
-This was a legal change in order to avoid confusion of an AM talk radio station with the same call letters.
+This was a legal change to avoid confusion of an AM talk radio station with the same call letters.
 The callsign meaning also became "Hits" to reference the Top 40 format.
-From 2001 until 2009, the station was the San Diego home for AJ Machado, at which time the morning show was called “AJ's Playhouse”.
+From 2001 until 2009, the station was the San Diego home for AJ Machado, at which time the morning show was called "AJ's Playhouse".
 In 2004, the station began RDS broadcasting in preparation for a commencement of HD Radio broadcasting in 2005, showing song titles and other text information on certified devices.
 The technology was also fitted to sister station KGB-FM, and has since been fitted to the other three FM sisters in the cluster.

 In 2006, the station added notable personality Geena The Latina, who came in from KIIS-FM, to co-host the morning drive with AJ Machado.

 During the Harris Fire in October 2007, KHTS-FM suspended all music programming to air news updates from AM sister station KOGO, which applied to all of its sister stations.
 In addition, the news updates included the Witch Fire.
 This began on October 21, while normal programming resumed on the 24th at 11 pm.

 The station began to maintain a rhythmic-leaning direction (with occasional alternative music tracks) in 2013 while continuing to air dance mixes on weekends.
 This was mainly to compete with KEGY, but also due to XHITZ de-emphasizing hip-hop around this time.